Seneca-ICTOER/Intro2C/docs/F-Refinements/two-dimensional-arrays.md

 a[3][0] a[3][1] a[3][2] a[3][3] a[3][4]
 ```

-> **Warning**<br/>
+> **Warning**
 > Some programming languages store two-dimensional arrays in column-major order!

 ### Passing to a Function

 We pass a two-dimensional array to a function in the same way that we pass a one-dimensional array.
 We specify the name of the array as an argument in the function call.
 The corresponding function parameter receives the value of this argument as the address of the array.
 The parameter declaration identifies the array as two-dimensional by two pairs of brackets.
-The parameter declaration includes the array's column dimension - the column dimension must be included.
+The parameter declaration includes the array's column dimension.(the column dimension must be included)

-**Example**
+**For Example:**

 ```c
 // Two-Dimensional Arrays